Every skilled poker player has the c-bet (short for “continuation bet”) in their arsenal.

 Delayed c-bets are when the preflop aggressor bets after the action checked through on the previous street(s).

-For example, you raise on the button, and the big blind calls.
+For example, you raise on the button and the big blind calls.
 The big blind checks on the flop and you check back.
 On the turn, if the big blind checks again and you bet, you’re delay c-betting.

-It’s an underused and often misunderstood strategy, and doing so with both made hands, draws, and bluffs will allow you to win more pots and avoid tough spots.
+It’s an underused and often misunderstood strategy, and doing so with both made hands, draws, and bluffs will allow you to win more pots and avoid some tough spots.

 Working delayed c-bets into your game will have a number of benefits, including:

-- Strengthening Your Checking Range
+• Strengthening Your Checking Range

-- Prevents C-Betting Too Wide
+• Prevents You From C-Betting Too Wide

-- Makes Bluffing More Effective
+• Can Make Bluffing More Effective

 When your opponent calls a c-bet on the flop, their range narrows, meaning you will be up against an overall stronger range on the turn.
 On the other hand, when you pass up on a flop c-bet and the action checks through, ranges are wider and therefore weaker on the turn.

 Being up against a weaker range makes delayed c-betting with your bluffs more effective.
 This is especially true when you are in position because your opponent has checked twice.
-When your opponent has shown weakness twice, you can be more confident with your bluffs.

 Here are three common situations in which you should consider a delayed c-bet rather than a c-bet.